3 rescued from stranded vehicles in SW Wisconsin flooding

 Grant County Emergency Management says the three were rescued on a road near Ellenboro early Sunday.

+The county’s emergency management director, Steve Braun, says the three apparently were camping and had to be rescued from the roofs of submerged cars.

 WMTV-TV reports northern and central Grant County received up to 8 inches of additional rainfall Saturday night.
+Braun says some rural roads are washed out and impassable.

 Flash flooding hit parts of southwestern Wisconsin, southeastern Minnesota and northeastern Iowa Saturday.
 The National Weather Service says 6 to 7 inches of rain fell in Spring Valley in southeastern Minnesota.